Slow excitonics for minimalistic and sustainable photonic and optoelectronic systems

 2. Multi-component sensor systems

-Once having developed novel communication components, we attempt to realize these designs made only from materials found in nature.
+Once we have developed novel communication components, we will attempt to realize these designs made only from materials found in nature.

 Conclusion